Painters

 You accept that the slow painting is the cost of the precise one.
 Two or three finished pictures a year is not a failure of productivity.
 It is what a specific level of optical resolution actually takes to make.

-Steal this: Pick a single interior corner of your life—a windowsill, a table, a chair by a specific window—and paint it across six weeks, in short sessions, one passage at a time, letting each layer dry before the next.
+Borrow this: Pick a single interior corner of your life — a windowsill, a table, a chair by a specific window — and paint it across six weeks, in short sessions, one passage at a time, letting each layer dry before the next.
 Do not start a second painting during those weeks.
-You will find out what sustained attention to one thing actually produces.

 Adjacent painters